 The first 30 seconds of anger can be an important emergency response, to alert us to a serious problem, to stop something abruptly, things like that--but usually not, and anything after that is what anger is really about-fear and ego.
-We aren't justified, no matter how long we carry on.
+You aren't justified, no matter how long you carry on.
 And perhaps more to the point-it's counterproductive.

 All that yelling and screaming, or worse yet, throwing things in an attempt to force the world to conform to our vision-just doesn't work.
-Oh, it can seem to work, if you're in a position of authority, literally or one granted in the particular relationship dynamic.
+Oh, it can seem to work, if you're in a position of authority, literally or granted in the relationship dynamic.
 But all you really do is train people to avoid you.
 That ranting manager who gets everyone scurrying?
 The moment he's gone, people are complaining to each other instead of working.
-Anger actually works against us.

 Anger does damage.
 Maybe you only blow up occasionally, say, once a year.
 Not bad, huh?
 Sorry-everyone is just waiting for the next time.
 Your credibility and your ability to communicate with these people honestly and openly is gone.
-That loss of trust is hard to undo, and takes time.